 4. Sexual intercourse must not be rape; that is, the wife’s consent should be present.
 It should be voluntary sexual intercourse.

 5. Such a person is an offender for the offence of adultery under section 497 of the Indian Penal Code.

 Punishment for Adultery in India

 Any person who commits the offence of adultery shall be punished for imprisonment up to five years or fine or with both.
 The offence is non-cognizable and bailable.
 It is a compoundable offence.

-The court held that special laws can be made for women and children, as per article 15(3) of the constitution.
+The court held that special laws can be made for women and children, as per Article 15(3) of the Constitution.
 The woman cannot be punished even as an abettor.
-And therefore, it is not violative of article 14 and 15, respectively.
+And therefore, it is not violative of Articles 14 and 15, respectively.

 In the era of constitutionalism, such a law can’t be in existence.
 It was said that the sexual orientation of an individual is his or her personal choice.
 It cannot be penalized.